Rupantar-Borphukan/Rupantar-Borphukan/README.md

 - 🔭 Building solutions for the betterment of tomorrow
 - 👨‍💻 Learning DSA, Blockchain Development
-- 🌟 Looking to collaborate on Open Source Projects
+- 🌟 Looking to collaborate on Open Source Organisation
 - ⚡ Fun fact: I play Chess, Badminton.